-- 3.9 Early warning triggers to help anticipate the consequences of surge should be put in place.
+- 3.10 Early warning triggers to help anticipate the consequences of surge should be put in place.
 This mechanism should take into consideration the size of the system, the bed stock, size of units, the aetiology of the need to surge and maximum potential surge capacity.
-The availability of suitably trained staff and readiness to respond should also be considered. - 3.10 Ongoing acute surge of all types is best managed via the urgent and emergency care (UEC) teams in systems.
-Escalation in systems tends to flow from critical care cells to UEC teams to EPRR teams. - 3.11 EPRR teams are key to assisting hospitals in the management of surge in acute demand.
-Clinicians and managers should understand how and when to communicate with and escalate concerns to EPRR.
-ODNs and regional critical care cells act as a conduit to ensure a co-ordinated regional response.
-Begin dialogue with regional EPRR before the consequences of surge begin to limit the hospital's capacity to deliver care.

-3.12 Regions and systems will use the EPRR structures to ensure escalation through the levels is understood and enacted consistently; and to ensure mutual aid and capacity transfers are enacted appropriately.
+The availability of suitably trained staff and readiness to respond should also be considered. - 3.11 Ongoing acute surge of all types is best coordinated via the System Control Centres (SCC) within each ICB, where there is oversight of all aspects of the Urgent and Emergency Care (UEC) system.
+SCCs have access to the ACC Directory of Service (DoS) dashboard and, during their hours of operation, can support ACC ODNs, Trusts or units to escalate concerns and seek mutual aid. - 3.12 Where the surge in demand is more rapid or impacting across multiple regions EPRR teams are key to assisting hospitals in the management of surge in acute demand.
+ODNs and regional Critical Care Cells act as a conduit to ensure a coordinated regional response.
+Where a national response is required, National Critical Care Panel could be stood back up. - 3.13 Regions and Systems will use appropriate structures to ensure escalation through the levels is understood and enacted consistently; and to ensure mutual aid and capacity transfers are enacted appropriately.

-4. Inter-regional mutual aid
+4 Inter-regional Mutual Aid

-- 4.1 Any region can make a request to the national critical care capacity panel for inter-regional mutual aid and/or capacity transfers as part of the surge escalation process.
-These will be considered by regional comparison of key criteria including: - Critical care occupancy. - Surge capacity and potential to increase surge provision. - Staffing ratios. - Tertiary and specialist occupancy. - CRITCON score. - Local intelligence, including the balance of emergency vs elective activity. - 4.2 If transfers be agreed, the process outlined in the national service specification for adult critical care transfer will be enacted.
+- 4.1 Any region can make a request to the national Critical Care Capacity Panel for inter-regional mutual aid and/or capacity transfers as part of the surge escalation process.
+These will be considered by regional comparison of key criteria including: - Critical Care occupancy - Surge capacity and potential to increase surge provision. - Staffing ratios - Tertiary and specialist occupancy - CRITCON score - Local intelligence including the balance of emergency vs. elective activity. - 4.2 If transfers be agreed, the process outlined in the national service specification for adult critical care transfer will be enacted.

-5. Impact on elective activity
+5 Impact on Elective Activity

-- Decisions about elective activity should consider that: 5.1 - a. elective activity priorities must be determined across a system and applied to the system as a whole and not as single sites - b. the system approach may relocate some or all elective activity to other providers within a system, including the independent sector. - 5.2 Clinical validation of waiting list should be undertaken when elective activity is impacted and should be regularly reviewed. - 5.3 The prioritisation categories are based on the prioritisation tool produced by the Federation of Surgical Specialty Associations (FSSA) and endorsed by all surgical colleges.
-The prioritisation of elective surgery should continue to be carried out at trust level based on FSSA guidance - see table 3:
+- 5.1 During periods of heightened pressure, the NHS sometimes makes decisions to postpone elective activity and redeploy staff to support other services, including the sickest patients in adult critical care.
+These decisions should be made at a system level in discussion with NHS England regional team and take into consideration: - a) Elective activity priorities must be determined across a system and applied to the system as a whole and not as single sites - b) The system approach may relocate some or all elective activity to other providers within a system, including the independent sector. - 5.2 Clinical validation of waiting list should be undertaken when elective activity is impacted and should be regularly reviewed. - 5.3 The prioritisation categories are based on the prioritisation tool produced by the Federation of Surgical Specialty Associations and endorsed by all surgical colleges.
+The prioritisation of elective surgery should continue to be carried out at a Trust level based on FSSA guidance: